Frequently Asked Questions – Auto Accidents

 - whether the type of damages you are claiming.

-Even if you are not at fault for an incident, opposing counsel may try to twist your answers around so that you get blamed for the wreck.
+Even if you are not at fault for an incident, opposing counsel may twist your answers around so that you get blamed for the wreck.
 It is always best to have an attorney with you to help protect your rights if you have to attend a car wreck deposition.

 Contact Hernandez Law Group, P.C.
+Where Winning is No Accident

 If you have been in a vehicle incident or you lost a loved one in a wreck, contact Hernandez Law Group, P.C. for a free consultation and to discuss your case.
 Our compassionate personal injury attorneys will work with you every step of the way to make sure you get fully compensated and your experience is as stress-free as possible.
 Contact us to schedule your free, no-obligation consultation.